EEGLab-Pannon/CEEMDAN-GPU/README.md

 Our version achieves several orders of magnitude higher speed compared to the MATLAB implementation, reducing the execution time from hours (even days) to seconds.

+If you download and use our program, please cite the following paper in your relevant publications:
+Wang Z, Juhasz Z. GPU Implementation of the Improved CEEMDAN Algorithm for Fast and Efficient EEG Time–Frequency Analysis.
+Sensors.
+2023; 23(20):8654. https://doi.org/10.3390/s23208654